-The fair value of AgVantage AFS had accumulated unrealized gains in the amount of \$2.1 million and \$212.9 million as of December 31, 2022 and 2021, respectively.
+Farmer Mac's AgVantage AFS fair value was \$5.5 billion and \$7.6 billion as of December 31, 2023 and 2022, respectively.
+The fair value of AgVantage AFS had accumulated net unrealized losses in the amount of \$293.0 million and \$408.9 million as of December 31, 2023 and 2022, respectively.
 See Note 5 to the consolidated financial statements - Farmer Mac Guaranteed Securities and USDA Securities for more information.

 Farmer Mac applies discount rates that are commensurate with the risks involved to estimate the fair value measurement of AgVantage AFS.
-As of December 31, 2022, Farmer Mac applied discount rates that ranged from 4.7% to 6.1% (with a weighted average of 5.1%), As of December 31, 2021, Farmer Mac applied discount rates that ranged from 0.9% to 2.1% (with a weighted average of 1.7%).
+As of December 31, 2023, Farmer Mac applied discount rates that ranged from 4.7% to 5.4% (with a weighted average of 5.0%).
+As of December 31, 2022, Farmer Mac applied discount rates that ranged from 4.7% to 6.1% (with a weighted average of 5.1%).

 Use of different discount rates than those selected by Farmer Mac may result in materially different estimates of fair value for AgVantage AFS.
 Farmer Mac selects the discount rate for each AgVantage AFS security by analyzing credit default swap levels and the long-term credit outlook of Farmer Mac's major counterparties and estimating an appropriate credit spread relative to U.S. Treasury yields.
 The periodic measurement of fair value and underlying discount rate methodology is subject to Farmer Mac's internal controls and review by management.
-As of December 31, 2022, a 0.50% increase in the discount rates used to determine the fair value of AgVantage AFS would decrease the overall GAAP carrying value by approximately 1.98%.
+As of December 31, 2023, a 0.50% increase in the discount rates used to determine the fair value of AgVantage AFS would decrease the overall GAAP carrying value by approximately 2.01%.
 See Note 13 to the consolidated financial statements - Fair Value Disclosures for more information.